-1.1.
-Curriculum Evaluation: Concept, characteristics, nature and principles of curriculum evaluation.
+- 1.1.
+Curriculum Evaluation: Concept, characteristics, nature and principles of curriculum evaluation. - 1.2.

-- 1.2.
 Approaches in curriculum evaluation. - 1.3.
 Models of curriculum evaluation given by Ralph Tyler, Robert Stake, Michael Scriven.

-- Types of Curriculum Evaluation - 2.1.
+Types of Curriculum Evaluation

+- 2.1.
 Formative Evaluation: Concept, scope and importance - 2.2.
 Summative Evaluation: Concept, scope and importance, difference between formative and summative evaluation - 2.3.
-Evaluation based on test, feedback from former students for instructional process, teachers views for effectiveness of instruction, parents views about the courses, situation analysis using survey and interview and issues in the evaluation of curriculum
+Evaluation based on test, feedback from former students for instructional process, teacher's views for effectiveness of instruction, parent's views about the courses, situation analysis and issues in the evaluation of curriculum